 Read moreShow less

-(photos are purely indicative, in order to show as it is.
-Materials as wood vary your drawing or pattern, with each piece.
+(Photos are indicative only , in order to show how it is .
+Timber materials as your drawing or pattern varies with each piece.
 Sizes are approximate.)